howar31/Trove-AHK-AutoFish/README.md

 * Toggleable **Auto Boot Throw (ABT)** mechanism.
 > Automatically discard the _Old Boot_ from your backpack.
 Convenient for long-time fishing.
 >
-> Also, turning off the ABT mechanism to make sure AHK won't move your mouse.
+> Press **F9** to toggle ABT on or off.
+Turning off the ABT mechanism to make sure AHK won't move your mouse.
 Sometimes AHK ImageSearch will mis-find the image and accidentally move your mouse.
 It's better to turn ABT off if you are currently working on other windows and have Trove minimized in the background.
+>
+> ABT is always available even when you're not auto fishing.
+You may press **F9** at any time to clean up your backpack.

+* Toggleable **Information Tooltip**
+> Hotkeys instruction and fishing info are always available in tooltop.
+>
+> Press **F8** to toggle showing or hiding the info tooltip.

 # Installation
 1. Download and install AutoHotKey from the [official website](http://www.autohotkey.com/).